Shaw's jird

-They typically live 1–2 years.

 Shaw's jird is able to survive long periods of dehydration in semi-desert regions where it lives, in part because of its well developed kidneys.
+Shaw's jird can mate 224 times in two hours.
 During the rainy season, Shaw's jirds breed more compared to summer when there is less rain.
+They typically live 1–2 years.
 In the Algerian highlands, they are a main prey source for Barn owls.